IlhamQasse/Dapps-Scraping/README.md

 # DApps-Scraping

-This project scrapes the DApps websites and repositories such as the state of DApps and Dappradar.
-Moreover, it also can be used to run other website scraper projects from parsehub.
-You only need to change the app-key to access your projects in parsehub.
+The main objective of this project is to study and analyze the quality of the decentralised applications available in some public repositories.
+This project scrapes the DApps websites and repositories such as the state of DApps and Dappradar

+The extracted datasets are available in Zenodo : https://zenodo.org/record/3382127.

 ## Installation